 The second type of delay, one-way delay jitter, caused 1,167,979 data (i.e., non-retransmitted) packets to miss their decoding deadlines.
 Hence, the total number of underflow (i.e., missing at the time of decoding) packets was 159,713 + 9,013 + 5,710 + 1,167,979 = 1,342,415 (1.7% of the number of sent packets), which means that 98.9% of underflow packets were created by large one-way delay jitter, rather than by pure packet loss.
 Even if the clients had not attempted to recover any lost packets, still 73% of the missing packets at the time of decoding would have been caused by large delay jitter.
-Furthermore, these 1.3 million underflow packets caused a "freeze-frame" effect for the average duration of 10.5 seconds per ten-minute session in D{1p} and 8.6 seconds in D{2p} , which can be considered excellent given the small amount of delay budget (i.e., startup delay) used in the experiments.
+Furthermore, these 1.3 million underflow packets caused a "freeze-frame" effect for the average duration of 10.5 seconds per ten-minute session in D{1p} and 8.6 seconds in D{2p} , which can be considered excellent given the relatively small startup delay used in the experiments.

-To further understand the phenomenon of late packets, we plotted in Figure 10 the CDFs of the amount of time by which late packets missed their deadlines (i.e., the amount of time that we need to add to delay budget $D{budget} = 2,700$ ms in order to avoid a certain percentage of underflow events) for both late retransmissions and late data packets.
+To further understand the phenomenon of late packets, we plotted in Figure 10 the CDFs of the amount of time by which late packets missed their deadlines (i.e., the additional startup delay necessary to avoid a certain percentage of underflow events) for both late retransmissions and late data packets.
 As the figure shows, 25% of late retransmissions missed their deadlines by more than 2.6 seconds, 10% by more than 5 seconds, and 1% by more than 10 seconds (the tail of the CDF extends up to 98 seconds).
-At the same time, one-way delay jitter had a more adverse impact on data packets - 25% of late data packets missed their deadlines by more than 7 seconds, 10% by more than 13 seconds, and 1% by more than 27 seconds (the CDF tail extends up to 56 seconds).
+At the same time, one-way delay jitter had a more adverse impact on data packets - 25% of late data packets missed their deadlines by more than 13 seconds, and 1% by more than 27 seconds (the CDF tail extends up to 56 seconds).

-The only way to reduce the number of late packets caused by both large RTTs and delay jitter is to apply a larger startup delay D{budget} at the beginning of a session (in addition to freezing the display and adding extra startup delays during the session, or running the server at a faster-than-ideal bitrate to accumulate more frames in the decoder buffer, neither of which was acceptable in our model).
-Hence, for example, Internet applications utilizing a 13-second delay budget (which corresponds to 10.3 seconds of additional delay in Figure 10) would be able to "rescue" 99% of late retransmissions and 84% of late data packets in similar streaming conditions.
+The only way to reduce the number of late packets caused by both large RTTs and delay jitter is to apply a larger startup delay at the beginning of a session (in addition to freezing the display and adding extra startup delays during the session, which was not acceptable in our model).
+Hence, for example, Internet applications utilizing a 13-second startup delay (which corresponds to 10.3 seconds of additional delay in Figure 10)